 Interlacing may refer to any of the following:

-1. When referring to a computer monitor or another display, interlace or interlacing is a description of how the picture is created.
-With an interlaced display the picture is created by scanning every other line, and on the next scan, scanning every opposite line.
-Interlacing allows for a faster refresh rate by having less information during each scan at a lower cost.
+1. With a computer monitor or another display, interlace or interlacing describes how the picture is created.
+With an interlaced display, the picture is created by scanning every other line and on the next scan, scanning every opposite line.
+Interlacing facilitates a faster refresh rate by having less information during each scan at a lower cost.
 Unfortunately, this may cause flickering or noticeable line movements in some situations.

-2. Interlacing also refers refer to an interlaced graphic image, such as an interlaced GIF or progressive JPEG.
-These are images that are displayed by loading either odd or even lines first, and then loading the other lines on the next cycle.
-For users with slow Internet connections (e.g., dial-up modem), a very large, progressive image appears faded as it loads.
+2. Interlacing refers to an interlaced graphic image, such as an interlaced GIF (graphics interchange format) or progressive JPEG (Joint Photographic Experts Group).
+These images are displayed by loading odd or even lines first and then the other lines on the next cycle.
+For users with slow Internet connections (e.g., dial-up modem), a large, progressive image appears faded as it loads.